Jujutsu Kaisen Murder Hunt: rules, arenas, points

 - Accessory option: light details (rings, discreet pieces, costume elements) in cosplay jewelry.

-Why This Arc Is Central in Jujutsu Kaisen
+Why This Arc is Central in Jujutsu Kaisen

 The Culling Game serves as a narrative pivot: it redistributes forces, introduces a framework of rules that influences every decision, and sets the stage for stakes that go beyond the colonies.
 It also highlights a recurring theme of the series: combat is not just a matter of power, but of conditions, constraints, and mechanics.